rbibby/tech-task/README.md

 The project could be setup with Laravel Pint and GitHub actions to ensure consistent code styling is used throughout the project.

+GitHub actions could also be used to run the PHPUnit suite automatically on each commit and fail if any tests fail.